About Lima

 Money-Saving Tips:

-1. Eat Like a Local: Opt for street food and local markets for budget-friendly meals.
+1. Eat like a local: Opt for street food or local eateries for authentic and affordable meals.

-2. Use Public Transport: Buses and combis are cheap and efficient ways to get around.
+2. Use public transport: Buses and combis are inexpensive ways to get around the city.

 Local Payment Customs and Tipping Practices: